bigcommerce/dev-docs/markdown/api-docs/getting-started/authentication.md

 All OAuth scopes except `default` have `read_only` scopes that allow only `GET` and `HEAD` requests.

 - Webhooks are accessible from the default scope that is available when API Credentials are created.
+- Wishlists API is accessible with Customers scope.

 | Scope GUI Name | Resources  | Description |
 |---|---|---|